-The most common natural disasters threatening the Cayman Islands are hurricanes.
-Although Cayman has been lucky in recent years to avoid the path of any major tropical storms or hurricanes, changing climate trends mean the elements required for hurricanes to flourish have multiplied.
-In the event the Island does get hit by a hurricane, you will want to have taken practical steps beforehand to ensure you and your family stay safe and dry.
-For more information on preparing for a hurricane, visit Cayman Resident
+The most common natural disasters threatening the Cayman Islands are hurricanes, although Cayman has been lucky in recent years to avoid the path of any major storm.
+Always be on high alert, as unpredictable weather conditions are more prevalent in hurricane season.
+In the event the Island does get hit by a severe storm, you will want to have taken practical steps beforehand to ensure you and your family stay safe and dry.
+For more information on preparing for a hurricane, visit Cayman Prepared and Cayman Resident.

 Hurricane Checklist